Living in Lithuania?

 However, the public system is underfunded and the facilities are lacking behind other EU states, particularly in rural areas.
 Also be aware that many doctors will not speak English, again particularly in rural areas, and so be prepared for some difficulties in communication.

 As such, many expatriates living in Lithuania take out private health insurance as there are a number of private healthcare facilities located throughout the country, or travel to nearby countries with better healthcare facilities for serious treatments.

 Lithuania has around 22,000 km of road, almost 13,000 km of which are paved.
 If you wish to drive whilst living in Lithuania then you can do so legally using an international driving license.

 However, expatriates staying in Lithuania for an extended period of time are advised to get their driving license exchanged for the Lithuanian equivalent.
 Driving under the influence of alcohol is strictly prohibited in Lithuania, and can result in incarceration.

-The availability and quality of public transport varies between cities, but most major urban areas will have at least a bus network in place; the capital city Vilnius has a metro system.
+The availability and quality of public transport varies between cities, but most major urban areas will have at least a bus network in place.

 For long distance travel, you can use the Lithuanian train network, which runs 1749 km across the country and has direct links to nearby Russia, Latvia, Poland, and Belarus.
 You can also travel by boat from any of Lithuania's ports on the Baltic Sea at Klaipėda, Šventoji, and Būtingė.